BBieganowski/pymicrostructure/docs/_build/html/_sources/user_guide.md.txt

 ## Trader Metrics

-The Trader Performance Metrics module is an essential component of the `microstructpy` library, designed to analyze and quantify the performance of traders in simulated markets.
+The Trader Performance Metrics module is an essential component of the `pymicrostructure` library, designed to analyze and quantify the performance of traders in simulated markets.
 These metrics provide insights into various aspects of trading strategies, including profitability, risk, efficiency, and market impact.
 Evaluating trader performance involves analyzing multiple aspects of their trading activity.
 These metrics help in comparing different strategies, identifying strengths and weaknesses, and optimizing trading algorithms.

 ### Profitability Metrics